This reflection was originally published in 2019.

 St. Elizabeth Ann Seton’s setbacks turned out to be just as important in God’s plan for her life.
-Another heroic American foundress, her conversion to the Catholic Church came as a result of a desperate trip to Italy, where her husband’s health failed to improve as they had hoped.
+Another heroic American foundress, her conversion to the Catholic Church came as a result of a desperate trip to Italy, where her husband’s health failed to improve as she had hoped.
 As a widow, she turned to teaching when her family and friends, scandalized by her conversion, distanced themselves from her.
-From there, she went on to found the first congregation of women religious in the United States, the Sisters of Charity.
+From there, she went on to found the first congregation of women religious in the United States, the Sisters of Charity of St. Joseph’s.

 Even when she didn’t know why God had allowed an event to take place, Mother Seton always understood that when her plans failed it wasn’t the same thing as God failing.
 Her faith in Divine Providence steadied her.
 She advised her son not to put too much weight in his own plans, “Since the Providence of God turns out so often quite different from our calculations,” and that he should not blame fate for his misfortunes, since “you say fate…but I say tide of providence which [is] as infinite goodness.”